► Quality Health Care: Language Matters Too! Campaign

 - Ensure you are listed as a French-speaking health care professional in the servicesenfrançais.ca directory under the Health heading to make it easier for patients in your area to find you.

-- Share your experience and views as a health care provider at QUIZ ME.
+- Share your experience and views as a health care provider.
 It’s easy, fast and very helpful because it allows us to collect reliable data about key issues such as access to French-language health care and the active offer of services.

 Active Offer of Services: Anticipating Patient Needs